Nomad Travel Insurance Protects Your Health, Finances, and Possessions

 Best for Coverage on a Budget

-International health insurance for remote workers, or global medical insurance, covers your urgent medical issues and everyday medical needs.
+International health insurance, also called international medical insurance or global medical insurance, covers your urgent medical issues as well as your everyday needs.
 They are annually renewable plans that offer more comprehensive medical benefits but fewer travel insurance benefits like cover for lost luggage.

 If you want standard medical checkups like routine physicals, Pap smears and mammograms while you are on the road, international health insurance will cover you.
 If you need elective surgery such as a biopsy, meniscus surgery for your knee, or a tonsillectomy, that’s where international health insurance comes in.
 Many plans also cover travel vaccinations, surgery and medical transportation such as ambulances and medevac flights.
 You can also get coverage for your child to receive regular medical care.

-If there is a medical prescription you rely on, many plans will cover the cost and the doctor’s visit to get it prescribed in your new location.
+If there is a medical prescription you rely on, many plans will cover the cost, as well as the cost of the doctor’s visit to get it prescribed in your new location.
 Some plans also offer dental and vision benefits.
 And many plans have networks that will direct bill your care to the insurance company, so you never have to see a bill.
 Generally speaking, you need to be out of your country for three months or longer to get an international health insurance plan.

 Xplorer Worldwide Medical Plan